mcosovic/JuliaGrid.jl/docs/src/powerSystem/buildModel.md

 # [Build Power System Model](@id inputdata)

-The main composite type `PowerSystem` with fields `bus`, `branch`, `generator`, `acModel`, `dcModel`, and `basePower` can be created using a method:
+The composite type `PowerSystem` with fields `bus`, `branch`, `generator`, `acModel`, `dcModel`, and `basePower` can be created using a method:
 * `powerSystem()`.

-Once the model is created, it is possible to add buses, branches and generators using functions:
+Once the model is created, it is possible to add buses, branches and generators using the functions:
 * `addBus!()`
 * `addBranch!()`
 * `addGenerator!()`.